 - Crisis Management

 - Disaster Recovery

 The question sets used by the tool represent the relevant industry standards and best practices, providing the BCM Planner with a comprehensive assessment of the program and its 4 dimensions.
 We take a set of the most relevant questions from the myriad of standards to assess the BCM program.
-Each of the the questions are appropriately weighted based on their importance to the success of the program highlighting what are the most critical aspects to compliance and the ability for your program to successfully recover.
+Each of the questions is appropriately weighted based on their importance to the success of the program highlighting what are the most critical aspects to compliance and the ability for your program to successfully recover.

 A sample management report from BCMMETRICS for Program Administration is as follows:

 These management level reports permit planners and others to easily and quickly identify areas of success and areas for improvement based on the results.
-A detail report of each dimension listing the results of the individual questioning is also available.
+A detailed report of each dimension listing the results of the individual questioning is also available.

-The tool will permit enterprise level assessments for multiple programs whether domestic or across the globe as well permit “read only” access to auditors.
+The tool will permit enterprise-level assessments for multiple programs whether domestic or across the globe as well permit “read only” access to auditors.